Flu Myths and Facts: Here’s what you need to know about the flu and influenza virus

 Fact: Most people assume that once the immediate flu symptoms have cleared up, they’re back to normal.
 The reality is, having had the flu can increase your risk of other health problems for weeks post those initial symptoms.
 Medical experts recommend that people with heart problems or people that fall into the high risk categories outlined above should be particularly vigilant.
 There is a growing body of evidence linking the flu to an increased risk of heart attack or stroke in the days to weeks after diagnosis.
 Having the flu can also lead to the development of other infectious respiratory illnesses like pneumonia, which can lead to weeks of feeling unwell and the need for more doctor’s visits or even time in the hospital.

-Book in for your 2019 flu vaccine
+Book your flu vaccine now

 The best way to protect yourself and others from the virus is to get the flu vaccine.
 When more people are immunised, it’s less likely that the flu will spread through schools and workplaces, lowering the total number of people who fall ill.
 Book in for your vaccination before the season starts and stay healthy this year.